WarmUpTill/SceneSwitcher/BUILDING.md

 class MacroActionExample : public MacroAction {
 public:
     MacroActionExample(Macro *m) : MacroAction(m) {}
-    // This function should perfrom the action
+    // This function should perform the action
     // If false is returned the macro will aborted bool PerformAction();
     bool Save(obs_data_t *obj);